snorre-k/musicbox/README.md

 ## Warning

+- When Plexamp (2.0) is used on a Raspberry with weak CPU, the playback stutters.
+Preferably don't use this on a PI with only one core.
+Hope this is resolved when Plexamp 2.0 leaves beta stage.
-The scripts do have only minimal error handling.
+- The scripts do have only minimal error handling.
 If something goes wrong, most of the time the scripts do not try to solve this or stop.